ditn/KotlinStyleGuide/README.md

 ```
 ### Expression Bodies

 Functions whose bodies are single line should be converted to expression bodies where possible, unless that function returns `Unit`.
 One exception is passthrough methods, where the caller function is delegating to another class' method.

+Whilst expression bodies allow the omission of the return type, strongly consider keeping it for the sake of readability unless the function quite obviously returns a primitive type such as a `Boolean` or `String`.
+Whilst it's trivial to work out the return type using an IDE, omitting these types make code review painful and more error prone.

 ### Functions vs Properties